The Hunterdon Art Tour • The First Weekend of May

 “Why are you doing this?
 What is your story?”
 And yes, there is a story!

 I have been living in Hunterdon County since my son was born in 1991.
 My daughter arrived a year later.
-I had left New York City with an MFA, an active exhibition record and college teaching under my belt.
-I wanted Hunterdon County to be an amazing place to be an artist.
+I left Brooklyn with an MFA, an active exhibition record and college teaching under my belt.
+I hoped that Hunterdon County would to be an amazing place to be an artist.
+Having met many artists through STEAMROLLER, a cooperative gallery spearheaded by myself and Michelle Henkin in Frenchtown in the 90’s, I found artists tucked here and there and just about everywhere throughout the county.

-In recent years I put aside my design and business pursuits around making art and returned to being an artist.
-With that I began to wonder if to truly thrive as an artist I would have to travel to NYC or to Philly or to New Mexico (where I painted for the winter of 2015).
-But Hunterdon County is where I raised my children and a fertile place to live.
+In recent years I put aside my design and business pursuits with Civilian Art and returned to the nose to grindstone task of simply living as an artist.
+With that I began to wonder if to truly thrive as an artist, would I have to travel to NYC or to Philly or to New Mexico? (where I painted for the winter of 2015).
+Yet Hunterdon County is where I raised my children and a fertile place to live.
 I love it here.
+I teach here.
 The people are the best.
 The landscape is breathtaking.
 The river is magic.
 It is an inspiring place to be an artist and to make art.

-THAT is the start of my effort to make Hunterdon County every bit as fulfilling to live in as an artist as the Hudson Valley or the Berkshires or Taos!
-Bucks County boasts a remarkable artists’ community with a rich history that holds its place in the art world.
-I see Hunterdon County as a blank canvas, waiting for its artists to create a legacy of art herein.
+THAT represents my desire to ‘pay it forward’ honoring the support I received from my generous community in 2015.
+I raised over $10,000 from my people to redefine my life and head back to simply BEING an artist.
+I believe that Hunterdon County can be every bit as fulfilling to live in as an artist as the Hudson Valley or the Berkshires or Taos!
+Bucks County boasts a remarkable artists’ community with a rich history that has a firm hold in the art world.
+I see Hunterdon County as a more of a blank canvas, waiting for its artists to create a legacy of art herein.

 Let’s make more art.
 New art.
 Let’s make THAT transformative!